Randomized Numerical Linear Algebra

 In the paper1, solving linear least squares problems (albeit a generalized flavor) faster is a primary focus of Rand-NLA.
 One might hope, as I did, to find randomized algorithms for matrix-multiplication and be disappointed.
 Further, in machine learning, there’s a mild stigma against modeling with least squares due to its sensitivity to outliers.
 A recommended approach to making a model ‘robust’ is to switch out the least squares objective for something like minimizing mean absolute error or the Huber loss.
 Also, least squares is favored historically because it makes for an easy-to-optimize objective, but as compute grows, shouldn’t we graduate to more intuitively desirable objectives, like mean absolute error?

 This thinking, which I’m guilty of, is myopic.
 First, if least squares offers a compute advantage and suffers outliers, our desperation for compute speed means we should accept the tradeoff and just handle outliers differently (clip them!).
 Second, least squares is ubiquitous despite the above thinking, evidenced by its setting as the default loss for regression problems in so much software.
-Surely quicken those fitting routines, where possible, is useful.
+Surely, quickening those fitting routines, where possible, is useful.
 Lastly, linear least squares is about finding a point within a linear subspace that is closest to an arbitrary point.
 It’s about aiming an input at an output through a linear function.
 As such, it can serve as a widely useful subroutine, pushing and corralling a point through a large and complex optimization space.
 One example is Newton’s Method, where each step involves solving a system of equations, a special case of the linear least squares problem.

 Randomization for NLA has been around for over a decade.
 Why is it promising now?